justsml/dans-blog/content/posts/2020-02-22--quiz-function-argument-destructuring/index.md

 Destructuring is not very tolerant of nulls by default.
 In fact it can feel quite brittle.

-Here we'll look at a technique to address this potential pitfall: let me introduce you to _DAN_ (Defensive Argument Nulls). _DAN_ is all about well-placed default values in our object arguments.
+Here we'll look at a technique to address this potential pitfall: let me introduce you to _DAN_ (Defense Against Nulls). _DAN_ is all about well-placed default values in our object arguments.

 Let's look at an more complex example: a geo-spatial/mapping library requires a specific-shaped object as input to display pushpin(s).
 We need an `input` like `{coords: [{lat, lon}, {lat, lon}, ...]}` which is used by `displayPushpin(input)`.